SunGard-Labs/grunt-sg-release/README.md

 ## About

-This task provides the standard workflow for creating releases on git repositories.
+This task provides a standard workflow for creating releases on git repositories.
+It extends the [grunt-bump](https://github.com/vojtajina/grunt-bump) plugin task in order to provide some of the essential release steps.
+Getting to know both tasks will help a lot when you want to configure your custom releases.

 ### Requirements

 In order to use this task you will need `git` installed and available as a system-wide command. **npm** and **Bower** are also required in order to validate HTML5 packages but you can disable this validation using the configurable options.

+This release task was created to work with the [Gitflow Workflow](https://www.atlassian.com/git/workflows#!workflow-gitflow).
+If your Git repository is not using something similar, chances are that you do not should use this plugin.

 ## Getting Started
 This plugin requires Grunt.